 If I want to volunteer, do I have to get trained?

-Yes, we start with a short orientation which is given several times each month.
+Yes, we start with an orientation which is scheduled monthly based on new volunteer requests.
 A one-on-one orientation can also be arranged by appointment.
 Following the orientation, training is accomplished by having experienced volunteers mentor new volunteers for a period of time.
-Contact us through the web site for information on the date of the next orientation or call us at 322-2000.
-We need volunteers for hands-on horse and rider support during lessons as well as assistance with fundraising, administrative work and facility maintenance.
+Contact us through the web site for information on the date of the next orientation or call us at 941-322-2000.
+We need volunteers for hands-on horse and rider support during lessons as well as assistance with fundraising, administrative work, and facility maintenance.

 Where do you get your funding?